Working with landing page content components and layouts

 - Carousels: Image carousels cycle through several image slides automatically at a specified speed or manually.
 They allow you to present similar and reinforcing content in the same space and make for a more engage landing page.
 Learn more about adding image carousels.

 Note: Oracle Eloqua validates that dynamic and shared content is responsive.
 If there are issues with responsiveness, a notification appears .
 Click the notification icon to review the issues.
-You can edit the content from the Design Editor or from the component library.
+You can edit the content components from the Design Editor or from the component library.
 As you make changes, review the responsive validation errors in the rich text editor. indicates that there are no responsive concerns. indicates that there might be responsive issues.

 Tip: When inserting hyperlinks on your landing page, you can select Lightbox as your link type.
 Clicking the hyperlink displays a pop-up on your landing page that can contain images, buttons, text, or a form.